Saturday, December 19, 2015

 Frankie Valli and the Cult of the Saints

 So, earlier today I was watching Dan Rather interview the great Frankie Valli.
 Of course, what stood out to me was something I was personally interested in.
 Rather asked about Valli's religion.
 He suspected that since Valli is an Italian-American "Jersey boy," he must have grown up Roman Catholic.
 Exactly right.
 Although nowadays, and apparently for a long time now, the singer has shown little devotion to the Church.
-He mentioned the worldliness of churches.
-Valli said it seemed to him that all of them were, to one extent or another, businesses.
+Valli mentioned the worldliness of churches.
+He said it seemed to him that all of them were, to one extent or another, businesses.

-Valli mentioned that during the years when he and his bandmates were struggling to make a name for themselves, he would often stop by St. Patrick's Cathedral and light a candle.
+Valli mentioned that during the years he and his bandmates were struggling to make a name for themselves, he would often stop by St. Patrick's Cathedral and light a candle.
 But, again, since those days he's kept his distance from the Church and from religion in general.

 Then, Valli said something that really struck me.
 There's one aspect of the religion of his youth that he still retains: the cult of the saints.
 No, he didn't use those words.
 But he did say that if he can't seem to find something he's looking for, he appeals to St. Anthony.
 He suggested that almost always, after calling on St. Anthony he soon finds whatever it is.
 Valli also mentioned his regard for St. Jude, the patron saint of hopeless causes.